Nevada Real Estate License Requirements

 What is the time limit for the Nevada real estate exam?

-The time limit for the salesperson and broker exams is 240 minutes.
+For both the salesperson and broker exams, the time limit is 240 minutes.
 You have 150 minutes for the national portion and 90 minutes for the state-law portion.

 What to bring for the state of Nevada real estate license exam?